ChatForAll/ChatForAll/README.md

 - **Simple and Minimal UI**: A clean and minimalistic user interface ensures an intuitive and distraction-free chatting experience.

+- **PWA Support**: Experience the convenience of a Progressive Web App (PWA) with the option to install the app on your device for a native-like experience.

 ## 🚀 Host your own site

 To host your own version of ChatForAll, follow these steps: